 2) Scott Riley: The Headlines (Nasra's Song) [Riley/Slade/Riley]

 Scott found my second set of Nasra lyrics on a songwriters' forum and put his own music to them.
 This YouTube link shows Scott performing the finished song at his home in Iowa.
+For a downloadable audio recording of the same performance, please visit this Soundcloud page.

 3) Bernie Dembowski: The Ballad of Nasra Ismail (instrumental) [Dembowski/Slade]